joshpencheon/joshpencheon.github.io/_posts/2024-02-10-uart-connection-to-raspberry-pi.md

 {%
   include figure.html
-    alt="Animation of using minicom to debug RPi's boot firmware" src="/assets/images/firmware-debug.gif"
+    alt="Animation of using picocom to debug RPi's boot firmware" src="/assets/images/firmware-debug.gif"
-    caption="Using minicom to observe a Raspberry Pi's firmware booting"
+    caption="Using picocom to observe a Raspberry Pi's firmware booting"
 %}

 With the USB cable attached, it should appear as a serial device and can then be connected to whilst specifying the baud rate of the connection: